Far-Horizons/pyhorizon/roadmap.md

 - technology footprinting

 ## To-do changes to existing features:
-- change interactive input into argparse setup. this will make it easier to use and allows me to pass flags.
 - add dependency / tool checks.
 - catch and log errors

 ## Completed:
-Nothing yet XD
+- change interactive input into argparse setup. this will make it easier to use and allows me to pass flags.